bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

   *You do not need to contact us any more to update your keys (we cannot accelerate the process at MDC).*
 - `May 1, 2020:` Keys are now **only** taken from central MDC/Charite servers.
   **You must upload your keys to central servers by then.**

-## Login Node Migration

-- The login nodes will be moved from physical machines to virtual machines in high-availability mode.
-- Further, they will be available as `login-1.research.hpc.bihealth.org` and `login-2...` instead of  `med-login{1,2}`.
-- The aim is to improve stability and make everything easier to manage by administration.

-**Schedule**

-- `May 15, 2020:` Availability of the head nodes for testing.
-- `May 31, 2020:` (planned) New login nodes are the preferred connection method.
-- `June 15, 2020:` Old login nodes are switched off.

-## Transfer Node Migration (in planning)

-!!! note

-    :construction: This task is currently being planned.
-    No schedule has been fixed yet. :construction:

-## CentOS 8 Migration (in planning)

-!!! note

-    :construction: This task is currently being planned.
-    No schedule has been fixed yet. :construction:

-- All nodes will be upgraded to CentOS 8.
-- This will be done in a rolling fashion over the course of 1 month.
-- The login nodes must be rebooted which we will do with a break of 2 days (one node will remain running).

-## Unification of Mass Data Mounts

-!!! note

-    :construction: This task is currently being planned.
-    No schedule has been fixed yet. :construction:

-- To harmonize the mount options with HPC 4 Clinic, the mount location of `/fast` must be changed to `/data/gpfs-1`.
-- We will start by creating a symlink from `/data/gpfs-1` to `/fast`.
-- To do this properly, a full reboot will be required.
-- We will keep around a symlink from `/fast` to `/data/gpfs-1` for some time during a migration phase.

-# Previous Maintenance Windows

 ## Switch update, Location Flip of med-login2 and med-transfer1